ewolf/spiderpup/doc/learning_spiderpup.md

     - div:
         style: position: absolute; bottom: 0; font-size: x-large
         textContent: THIS IS THE END
+  main:
+    - div:
+        - greeting:
+        - greeting:

   greeting:
     - div:
         - span: 'hello '
         - span: there
 ```

-## components and state
+## components and state data

 http://localhost:3000/examples/components_and_state.html

-Each component has its own state object attached to it.
+Each component has its own state object attached to it
-The state has a data object attached to it.
-Components
+which contains a data object.
+Components can be defined
-can be defined with default data values.
-These defaults
+with default data values.
+These defaults can be overridden
-can be overridden when the component is placed into the
+when the component is placed into the dom.
+The data object
-dom.
-The data object has a get and a set method attached
+has a get and a set method attached to it.
-to it.

 The `calculate` section of an element has functions that
 are called when the elements are placed or refreshed and
 the values applied to the particular element attribute.
 These functions take the component state as their argument.

 ```
 ---